 If you have greasy stove tops, or soap scum you can’t seem to get rid of, stay tuned.
 I am going to share with you a natural citrus cleaner and degreaser that WILL work wonders!

-I never thought it would work, using vinegar as a cleaner.
+I never thought using vinegar as a degreaser would work…

 - Put the peels from 5 citrus fruits (orange, lemon, lime, or grapefruit) into a quart jar, packing it tight.